 A ladder company consists of a piece of apparatus, which is capable of five functions; a small capacity water tank, fire pump, hose, ground ladders and an aerial ladder device, with a captain and 3-4 other firefighters assigned per shift.
 On an incident scene, the ladder company is responsible for search and rescue of occupants, ventilation of the structure, salvage work, overhaul work, controlling utilities and high flow of water.
 The ladder company in Concord, like most other cities, is available for medical response in the event there is not an engine company available for rapid response to an emergency.
 Additionally, our ladder companies are also responsible for extrication services within the city.
 The ladder companies, unlike the engine companies, are responsible for a larger response territory currently covering the entire city.

 Currently, there is one rescue squad assigned to Fire Station 3.
 A rescue squad consists of a piece of apparatus, which is not equipped with a fire pump.
 This fire company is a specialized unit equipped with rescue equipment to extricate injured or trapped persons from vehicles on an incident scene, as well as firefighting equipment.
 The rescue company is responsible for assisting other fire companies in search & rescue as well as fire suppression activities.

 Aircraft Rescue Firefighting

 The goal of the fire department is to have an average response time of less than four minutes to 85 % of the emergency calls in the city.
 Response time is the time from dispatch of an incident to the first fire unit arriving on scene.
 For fiscal year 2013, the average response time was 04:12 minutes.

-Firefighters work a three shift 56-hour week.
-Each shift is a 24-hour on-duty and 48 hours off-duty rotation.
+Firefighters work a 24-hour shift on-duty and 48 hours off-duty rotation.
 Each firefighter reports to work at 8:00a.m. and remains on duty until the following morning at 8:00a.m.